Ashwin7mak/qbui/documents/devDesign/UI Layer Data Services.md

 		* Roles

-## Grid config service
+## Grid data Services
-pass in $resource object which transforms API response
+pass in service object which transforms API response

-* given the resource and type construct the grid options
+* given the service construct the grid data options
+	* a promise returning method to get a page of data from the resource give a page number and size of pages
 	* add promised method to the resource to calc or return set the fixed column names
-		* if dynamic data get column info from $resource
+		* dynamic data gets column info from dataservice
 		* (later) get the sort information
-			* on the report resource load from report decription
+			* on the report resource load from report description
 			* on other resource sort by name or by user local settings
-		* set the column alignment based
+		* set the column alignment based on
 			* loaded data types